dgliu/KDD25_SSIM/README.md

 python  SSIM4trainer.py --dataset ali-mama --model dnn
 ```

+## Variants

+We have provided examples of SSIM variants that integrate STAR and HMOE as backbone models in the STAR-SSIM and HMOE-SSIM folders, respectively.

 ##

 If you have any issues or ideas, feel free to contact us ([dugang.ldg@gmail.com](mailto:dugang.ldg@gmail.com)).